Seascape Consultants undertake research, leadership and consultancy across a range of marine disciplines. Our current projects include:

 South Stream Offshore Pipeline Project

 Seascape Consultants was contracted by URS Ltd, on behalf of South Stream Transport B.V., to examine the seabed geophysical survey data and interpret any biological features of significance along the 930 km long pipeline route through the Black Sea.
-This pipeline will extend from the Russian coast near Anapa, through the Russian, Turkish, and Bulgarian Exclusive Economic Zones (EEZ), to the Bulgarian coast near Varna.
-The South Stream Offshore Pipeline is the offshore component of the South Stream Pipeline System that will transport natural gas from Russia to countries of central and south-eastern Europe.
-A large amount of data was provided, including bathymetry, sidescan sonar, sub-bottom profiles, videos and photographs.
-The aim of the study was to examine features in each of the datasets and integrate the interpretations to understand the seafloor processes that formed them.
-The interpretations were set in context of the recent geological history of the Black Sea.
 This work fed into the preparation of the EIA and ESIA documentation that was carried out by South Stream Transport B.V.

 Seascape Consultants led a team of experts and delivered the first Sustainable Ocean Initiative capacity building workshop in Dakar in February 2013.
 This intensive workshop aimed to facilitate and take forward Aichi Target 6 (sustainable fisheries) and Aichi Target 11 (marine protected areas), together with establishing a better understanding of how Ecologically or Biologically Significant Areas (EBSAs) might be described for marine areas of the South-East Atlantic.
-This event required the production of a substantive Background Document and a set of training materials in both English and French.
-Participants from all the West African States attended, as well as representatives of key NGOs and scientific organisations.
-The Workshop also drew on experiences of participants and provided both theoretical context and practical exercises to better equip individuals and their institutions to meet national obligations agreed by CBD COP 10.
-It fed directly into the South-East Atlantic EBSA Workshop held in April 2013 in Namibia.
-In October 2015, Seascape supported a national Namibia SOI Workshop focussed on taking forward EBSA data to support strategic area-based planning (SEA and MSP).
+The workshop outcomes fed directly into the South-East Atlantic EBSA Workshop held in April 2013 in Namibia.
+In October 2015, Seascape supported a national Namibia SOI Workshop focussed on taking forward EBSA data to support strategic area-based planning (SEA and MSP), and in January 2018 a similar workshop to explore how the EBSA criteria could assist with responsible marine management was held in Cameroon.

 Marine Board Position Paper on Marine Protected Areas